 What can I give my dog to chew on that is safe?

 It’s important to ensure that your dog only chews on things that are safe.
 The good news is that there are loads of things they can chew on happily and safely to keep them satisfied.
-Next time you’re in your local pet store why not take a look down the isles for special chew toys and bones that are completely safe?
-These items are generally flexible and will be difficult to splinter.
+Next time you’re in your local pet store why not take a look down the isles for special chew toys that are completely safe?
+These items are generally made of rubber and are impossible to splinter.
+Power chewers can start to break off fragments of rubber however – and if that is starting to happen to any of your dog’s chew toys, take them away and replace with new ones.

 If you want to treat your dog to a tasty chew treat, try a specific dog chew such as Purina Dentalife Sticks – they can also help keep their teeth clean at the same time.